geffzhang/stunservers/README.md

 ```
  * Public STUN Server list *
 ________
 Maybe we could keep this list up-to-date together.
 If you got new servers or servers that are down report it.

+### Install
+> composer require strapatsen/stunservers

 ________
 ### TODO
 Script to check (php, js):